Free Jordan Algebras and Representations of $\widehat{\mathfrak{sl}}_2(J)$: Introduction

 A unital Jordan algebra $J$ endowed with an ideal $J_+$ of codimension $1$ is called an {\it augmented} Jordan algebra.
-A $\widehat\fsl_2(J)$-module is called {\it smooth} if any cyclic submodule is a finite dimensional $\widehat\fsl_2(J/J_+^n)$-module for some $n$.
+An $\widehat\fsl_2(J)$-module is called {\it smooth} if any cyclic submodule is a finite dimensional $\widehat\fsl_2(J/J_+^n)$-module for some $n$.
+This terminology comes from proalgebraic groups, where smoothness means that a module is locally a representation for some algebraic quotient.
+For $p$-adic groups, the definition of smoothness is similar.

 In Part $C$, we investigate the category of smooth modules in the spirit of the Cline-Parshall-Scott paper \cite{cps88}.
 For an augmented Jordan algebra $J$ and $n\geq 0$, there is a $1$-dimensional $J$-space $\K_n$ defined by $\rho(1)=n$ and $\rho(J_+)=0$.
 The standard module $\nabla(n)$ is a smooth module such that $H^0(\fG_2, \nabla(n))=\K_n$, and satisfying a universal property.
 When $J$ is finitely generated we prove that: